Davos-Klosters, Switzerland: Family Ski Guide

 ✈️How Do You Get to Davos-Klosters?

 Zurich Airport (ZRH) is your arrival point.
-The train from Zurich to Klosters Platz takes 2.5 hours via Landquart, using the Rhaetian Railway, itself a UNESCO World Heritage route and arguably the most scenic airport transfer in European skiing.
-Klosters Platz station is central; Ride and Smile uses it as their morning meeting point.
+The train from Zurich to Klosters Platz takes 2.5 hours via Landquart, using the Rhaetian Railway itself a UNESCO World Heritage route and arguably the most scenic airport transfer in European skiing.
+Klosters Platz station is central to the village.

-Driving from Zurich takes roughly two hours.
-Snow chains may be required.
-Parking in Davos and Klosters is paid and limited near lift bases, confirm arrangements with your accommodation before arrival.
-For families without a car, the train is not just viable, it's preferable.
+- Driving: Zurich to Davos or Klosters takes roughly two hours via the A3 and A13 motorways.
+Snow chains may be required on the final approach.
+Parking in Davos and Klosters is paid and limited near lift bases, so confirm arrangements with your accommodation before arrival.

 Davos at 4pm feels like a Swiss city winding down from a workday, not a resort village staging après-ski theatre.
 There are bakeries, bookshops, and a Coop supermarket.
 Teenagers can walk independently.
 Parents pushing a buggy will find cleared pavements and functioning public transport, the free ski bus connects Davos and Klosters throughout the day and evening.